Why Knowing Your Fitzpatrick Skin Type Is Important

 Feel free to use our chart above to help identify your natural skin type.
 Knowing whether your skin is dry or oily may be a more subjective exercise, based on how your skin behaves when not using any skincare products throughout the day.

-Professional Skincare Products for All Shades and Types
+High-Quality Skincare Products for All Shades and Types

 Both the Fitzpatrick and Epicuren’s Skin Quiz can help you narrow down on the skincare products that are best for your unique needs and concerns.
-Level up your routine with our high quality products that don’t require a prescription to order.
-Browse our catalog to find out how you can get radiant, smooth looking skin for life.
+Level up your routine with our high-quality products that don’t require a prescription to order.
+Browse our catalog to find out how you can get radiant, smooth-looking skin for life.